 Sometimes, brachial plexus injuries occur during child birth, particularly when excessive traction is used on the baby’s head or neck during delivery.
 Some brachial plexus injuries are more severe than others.

-The injury is usually the result of resolving a shoulder dystocia during surgery.
+An Erb’s Palsy birth injury is usually the result of resolving a shoulder dystocia during delivery.
 Shoulder dystocia occurs when the fetal shoulder becomes lodged behind the maternal pelvic bone.
 As the physician twists and pulls on the baby, the nerves stemming from C5 – C6 (called “Erb’s point”) are injured.
 The degree of injury ranges from mild trauma to complete severance.
 There are three general categories of injury severity:

 Neuropraxia is the most common type of nerve injury, and it is the mildest.
 It is usually caused by an excess of pressure on the nerve or stretching, which results in injury and swelling.
 With neuropraxia, the axis and the sheath of the nerve remain intact.
 However, nerve conduction is blocked.
 Neuropraxia generally resolves on its own as the nerve heals.
 The length of time for recovery could be hours or it could be months, depending on the severity.